noakanois/sneaker-portfolio/README.md

 -
 ### Docker 🐳

- The application can also be run through docker.
+We heavily encourage running the application through Docker.
 Run `docker-compose up` to start it on default port `8000`.

 ### Requirements
-For running the application, installing `Python 3.11`, `poetry`, `nodejs` and `npm` is necessary.
+If you want to run the application locally, installing `Python 3.11`, `poetry`, `nodejs` and `npm` is necessary.

-Using [conda](https://docs.conda.io/en/latest/) is heavily recommended for the Python setup.
+Using [conda](https://docs.conda.io/en/latest/) is recommended for the Python setup.